PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 This one is about generated asset files.

 **[EDIT] February 7th 2020:**
-Following the positive feedback we received after publishing the article, we decided to remove the generated files and to add the `make assets` command.
+Considered the positive feedback we received after publishing the article, we decided to remove the generated files and to add the `make assets` command.
 Learn more in the [devdoc](https://devdocs.prestashop.com/1.7/development/compile-assets/#build-all-assets-at-once).

 Details of the feedback:
 27 "Upvote" and 1 "Sad" reactions in Disqus.